m-shilpa/Dog_Breed_Image_Classification/README.md

 - Ensure you have Docker and Docker Compose installed on your machine:
   - [Docker Installation Guide](https://docs.docker.com/get-docker/)
   - [Docker Compose Installation Guide](https://docs.docker.com/compose/install/)

+### Development Container

+This project includes a development container setup, allowing you to work in a consistent environment with all the necessary dependencies pre-installed.

+To use the development container:

+1. **Open the Project in VSCode**: Ensure you have the Remote - Containers extension installed.
+2. **Reopen in Container**: Use the command palette (Ctrl+Shift+P) and select **Remote-Containers: Reopen in Container**.
+This will build and open your development container.
+3. **Access the Terminal**: Once the container is running, open a terminal in VSCode.
+You can now run commands like `python train.py` directly within the container environment.

 ### Installation Steps